schinkelg/dirb/README.md

 ## Installation

-DIRB is based on libcurl so you need to install this library where autoconf can locate it.
+DIRB is based on libcurl so you need to install this library where meson can locate it.
 Once libcurl is installed properly you must only do:

-	$ ./configure
+ $ meson build
-	$ make
+ $ ninja -C build
+ $ sudo ninja -C build

 ## Usage